eisa22/rl_project_sac/README.md

 | γ (discount) | 0.99 | Standard for episodic tasks |
 | τ (soft update) | 0.005 | Slow target updates for stability |
 | Entropy coef | auto | Automatic entropy tuning |

----

-## License

-This project is provided for educational purposes as part of a Robot Learning course.